 Rick Santorum: It’s a crisis!
 Am I crass?
 I’m not.
 Man ’n’ man is tantamount to man ’n’ mutt.
 To man ’n’ cat.
 To man ’n’ rat.
 To man ’n’ trout!
 TO MAN ’n’ STORK!!!
 ICK!
+(Daniel Mauer)

 As the Empress continued to dip into the archives to dig up classics for the Invite’s 20th-anniversary retrospective — look here in two weeks — she couldn’t wait to give another go to this contest, one that yielded some of our best results ever in both Week 341 (2002) and Week 617 (2005).
 [See the results of those contests here.]: Write something about some person, real or fictional, using only the letters in the person’s name, as in the example above from 2005 (yes, Santorum has been very good to the ’Vite for many years).
 You might use the person’s middle name if the person uses it himself, or a woman’s maiden name along with her married name, or “Jr.,” or, ahem, “III,” but not a title or description along with the name.
 Obviously, it’s less impressive to come up with something from a long, long name.
 You don’t have to use all the letters, and you may use any letter in the name as often as you like.
 Really long passages have to be worth the space; you don’t get brownie points just for generating a zillion ho-hum words.

 Winner gets the Inkin’ Memorial, the Lincoln-statue bobblehead that is the official Style Invitational trophy.
 Second place receives a fabulous coin purse made from a genuine Australian cane toad.
 Donated by not-yet-a-Loser Marilyn London.